Jax: I think we all wish you'd had this moment in private!

 However they decide to handle it, the unwilling interloper will remain onscreen as they try not to hear, possibly as a Funny Background Event.
 They will usually be male, because Men Are Tough and hate feelings.
 The people having the discussion will usually have totally forgotten their presence and carry on as if they're not there.

 Contrast with Talk About That Thing, where the pair excuse themselves before having it out, and Take Five, where the third party is given an excuse to leave.
-Overt Operative would be a variant involving The Masquerade rather than emotional issues.
+Overt Operative and Publicly Discussing the Secret are variants involving The Masquerade rather than emotional issues.

 - My Hero Academia: The Todoroki family sure likes discussing their personal issues in front of people who have nothing to do with them.

 - When Fuyumi invites her father Edneavor, and two younger brothers Natsuo and Shoto along with Izuku and Katsuki for dinner, the conversation between the Todorokis turns into Passive-Aggressive Kombat over Endeavor's abusive past and his efforts to atone, while poor Izuku and Katsuki are chocking on their food with every flying quip.
 Eventually Katsuki has enough and tells them not to talk about their damn issues when they have guests over and that the taste of the food is ruined.